hassaku/chef-ssh-github-keys/README.md

 ssh-github-keys Cookbook
 ========================
-This cookbook add public keys used in github into authorized_keys.
+This cookbook sets a scheduled task with crontab to add public keys used in github into authorized_keys periodically.

 Requirements
 ------------